flexsurfer/re-frisk/README.md

 You can export and import app state, and watch events in the separate debugger window.
 Unfortunately debugger doesn't work in IE.

+Export works only for the cljs [data structures](https://github.com/cognitect/transit-cljs#default-type-mapping).

 <img src="img/debugger.png">